chandraskappagantula/CalendarAppTkinter/README.md

 # Installation

-Ensure that all assets and main `.py` file are placed in the same directory.
-You need to have the `PIL` library installed with the following: `pip install pillow`.
+Ensure that all assets and main `calendarprogram.py` file are placed in the same directory.
+You will need to have the `PIL` library installed with the following: `pip install pillow`.
 You may want to check which modules are already installed with `python -m pip list`. (`.exe` file coming soon)

 # Purpose